May 12, 2021, 2:00 PM - 3:00 PM (CST)

 Know Before You Go - Programs / Events

-This program has limited seating.
+This program has limited space.
 Attendees must pre-register via the online calendar system.
 Registration spots are first come, first served; however there will be a waiting list in case there is a cancellation.

 Masks are required for all program attendees per Iowa State University policy.
 Seating will be placed 6 feet apart and we kindly ask that all attendees respect physical distancing.
-Chairs will be cleaned both before and after the program.
 Hand sanitizers will be available at the entrance to each museum.University Museums cannot guarantee an environment free of the risk of transmission of COVID-19.
 Visiting University Museums includes possible exposure to and serious illness from infectious diseases including but not limited to COVID-19.
 Attend/visit at your own risk.
 University Museums does recognize the possibility of a second outbreak and that things may change.
 The University Museums and ISU emergency teams will monitor this closely and facilities may have to close again.
 University Museums may make very quick decisions on shutdowns or cancellations due to capacity concerns, health precautions, staffing and occupancy-related considerations.

 Charles Ginnever: Transforming Perspectives is funded through generous private support from the Byron R. Anderson Sculpture Garden Fund, Betty and Dennis Keeney, and the University Museums Membership.
 With special appreciation to the Ginnever Trust, the Jon and Molly Ott Collection, and Karen and Robert Duncan Collection.
 With gratitude to Tessa Peters, Anne Pagel, Trisha Bergren and Anne Kohs in the exhibition preparation.
 Exhibition programs are sponsored by the Kathy and John Howell Art Enrichment Program.